What Kinds Of Compensation Are Available To Patients Filing A Medical Malpractice Lawsuit?

 1. General damages.
 This is compensation for the suffering caused by the malpractice, i.e physical pain, mental pain and suffering, loss of enjoyment of life...

 2. Special damages.
-This type of damage is the more quantifiable expenses linked to the malpractice.
+This type of damage is the more quantifiable expense linked to the malpractice.
 Such damages include medical bills and reimbursement for lost income due to time missed at work.

 3. Punitive damages.
 These damages are the rarer type of damages seen in medical malpractice cases.
-Punitive damages are meant to punish a physician or medical facility due to conduct that is extreme, for example, where a patient was intentionally harmed.
+Punitive damages are meant to punish a physician or medical facility due to extreme conduct, for example, where a patient was intentionally harmed.